Property Law Section

 Over 4,000 New Zealand lawyers carry out some property work.
 Property work includes commercial and residential conveyancing, rural property and Māori land matters, resource management, retirement villages, wills and trusts construction, contract law and much more.

 The Property Law Section recognises the special nature of property law practice.
-The section represents and supports its members in their work and professional development and is active in property law reform activities.
+The Section represents and supports its members in their work and professional development and is active in relevant law reform activities.

 - promote opportunities for property lawyers to improve and maintain their professional skills;

 - encourage discussion and debate on property law issues and to promote best practice;

 - establish and maintain contact with business and government about issues relevant to property lawyers;

 - promote the interests of the public in property transactions;

 The Property Law Section was established in 2000 and now has almost 1,500 members.
 Practising property lawyers may apply to become full members of the Section.
 Associate membership is available to others who have an interest in or work in property law.
 Legal Executives are encouraged to become associate members.